Analyze vibration waveforms

 • Concatenate them to compose new haptic effects.

-These pre-defined haptic constants and primitives can greatly speed up your work while ensuring high-quality haptic effects.
+These predefined haptic constants and primitives can greatly speed up your work while creating high-quality haptic effects.